Skeptor/multimediaContent/README.md

 ## API to manage multimedia content.

 ## Endpoint examples
-1. Return all the movies__
+1. Return all the movies: <br />
 http://localhost:3000/api/v1/movies

-2. Return all the seasons with a list of the season's episodes__ http://localhost:3000/api/v1/seasons
+2. Return all the seasons with a list of the season's episodes: <br />
+http://localhost:3000/api/v1/seasons

-3. Return the movies and the seasons__ http://localhost:3000/api/v1/contents
+3. Return the movies and the seasons: <br />
+http://localhost:3000/api/v1/contents

-4. Purchase a movie__
+4. Purchase a movie: <br />
 http://localhost:3000/api/v1/purchase/?user_id=1&content_id=1&content_type=Movie&purchase_option_id=1

-5. Get the library of an user__ http://localhost:3000/api/v1/users/1/library
+5. Get the library of an user: <br />
+http://localhost:3000/api/v1/users/1/library

 ### Capabilities: